 The Lifeline is perfect for a number of activities both on and off road.
-I tried it on well lit streets, to darker paths and felt safe enough that I could be seen by other road users, as well as see in front of me.
+I tried it on well-lit streets as well as darker paths and felt safe in that I could be seen by other road users as well as see in front of me.

 The light has three modes, all accessed by a single button on top.
-The first mode is high beam, which will last you around an hour.
-If you use this one constantly, it is worth being aware that it will run out, and I would only advise using this when you really need it, due to its time limitations.
+The first mode is high-beam which will last around an hour.
+If you use this one constantly it is worth being aware that it will run out quite quickly and I would only advise using this when you really need it due to its time limitations.

-In the second mode (low light), it will last a respectable 4 hours and this is perfect for commuting with.
+The second mode is low light which will last a respectable 4 hours and this is perfect for commuting.
 The third mode is a flashing mode, again good for commuting and increasing visibility and you get around 9 hours in this mode.
 If your journey is a mix of dark paths and lit streets, it is really easy to quickly change between modes.

-Charging uses a USB cable, meaning you can easily recharge it at work before your journey home.
+Charging the light uses a USB cable meaning you can easily recharge it at work before your journey home.
 It takes 4 hours from a dead light to be fully charged again.

-The beam is really decent.
-The light is hooded, meaning that it has a slightly longer top than bottom, and this cuts the beam off.
+The light is hooded meaning that the beam has a slightly longer top than the bottom.
 This works really quite well and doesn't then blind oncoming traffic, whilst being bright enough for you to see.

 Testing the water resistance of the light wasn't difficult in Scotland.
 It has rained a lot lately.
-It is worth noting that the light isn't waterproof (nor does it claim to be), but water resistant.
-This means it will, and does, withstand a short shower.
+It is worth noting that the light isn't waterproof (nor does it claim to be), but it is water-resistant so it will withstand a short shower.